General Terms & Conditions of Sale

 “Australian Consumer Law” means Schedule 2 to the Competition and Consumer Act 2010 (Cth).

-“PPS Act” means the Personal Property Securities Act 2009 (Cth) and its associated Regulations as varied from time to time.
+“PPS Act” means the Personal Property Securities Act 2009 (Cth) and its associated Regulations as varied from time

 “PPSR” refers to the Personal Property Securities Register established under the PPS Act.